hindu-comm/mail_stream_indology/2019/03/question_about_a_sol/233__Dan_Lusthaus.md

 Q: How much will my institution need to contribute? <>
 The author will be asked to secure $7,500 either from their home institution and/or another independent funding source.
 For faculty in the University of California system the reduced amount is $5,000.
 This subsidy requirement is for titles of no more than 90,000 words and 25 images.
 Additional subsidy costs will be required for titles exceeding this length, and/or those with heavy illustration programs, multimedia components or other complexity.

-There are a number of potential funding sources beyond for authors’s ​​institutional contribution (such as departmental/Dean’s funds, the library’s OA fund, campus grants etc.).
+There are a number of potential funding sources beyond for authors’s institutional contribution (such as departmental/Dean’s funds, the library’s OA fund, campus grants etc.).
 Please discuss those options with your UC Press  editor.

 Q: What if my institution doesn’t have money available to contribute? <>
 Authors or institutions who don’t have sufficient funds available to them may be eligible for our Author Waiver Fund.